Macron meets officials, eyes Notre Dame for legacy-building

 Macron’s push for a speedy rebuild indicates he wants the fire-ravaged monument’s reconstruction to be part of his legacy, and is seizing the moment to try to move on from the divisive yellow vest protests.
 His initial wish for it to be rebuilt in just five years was met with incredulity.

 Macron had been due to deliver an uneasy speech Monday setting out long-awaited plans to quell anti-government protests that have marred his presidency, but it was postponed after the fire broke out.
+Instead, the French leader immediately went on the scene of the fire and announced: “We will rebuild Notre Dame.”

+According to an opinion poll by BVA institute published Friday — the first one carried out since the fire — Macron gained three points in popularity, from 29 to 32% compared to last month.
+It places him at a level equivalent to last September, before the yellow vest crisis, BVA said.

+All French polls show that Macron’s popularity have hovered around low levels for more than a year — they started plunging when he applied a tax rise on retirees.